 Facebook events to keep an eye on any interesting events or meet up you may want to join

 Google Translate for easy communication in the local language and it’s extremely simple to use!

 Arizona solo travel tips wouldn’t be complete without mentioning food!
 Highly recommend trying out some of these meals coming out from Arizona- the Apache trout (their official state food- state fish), the Torta del Rey, Chimichanga/Chimichangas (deep-fried burritos), Green Chili Burrito, Sonoran Hot Dog, Bruschetta, Enchilada-Style Bean and Cheese Burrito, Cheese crisp, Mesquite flour, Native American Fry Bread, and A Last Supper at Kai Restaurant.

-As you know most states (countries) have a signature drink, Arizona is no different.
-So the must-try drink in Arizona is the lemonade!
+As you know most states (countries) have a signature drink, and Arizona is no different.
+So the must-try drink in Arizona is lemonade!
 Yes, it is a nonalcoholic drink and you can get it for 25 cents at stands on the sidewalks.